dymmond/esmerald/README.md

 ## Motivation

 There are great frameworks out there like FastAPI, Starlite, Flama, Flask, Django...
-All of them solving majority of the current day-to-day problems of 99% of the applications but leaving thw 1% that is usually around structure and design/business without to much to do.
+All of them solving majority of the current day-to-day problems of 99% of the applications but leaving the 1% that is usually around structure and design/business without to much to do.

 Esmerald got the inspiration from those great frameworks out there and was built with all the known amazing